Student Success and Graduation

 Graduate Credit Earned as a Senior

 Graduate credit usually may not be earned in advance of the baccalaureate degree.
-Seniors may, however, be granted approval to earn a maximum of 12 units of course work in the 400 and 500 levels designated as acceptable for graduate credit and taken at this university towards their prospective graduate programs (based upon faculty recommendation, academic performance (in general a grade‑point average of 3.0 (B) in the major), and promise of academic achievement in post‑graduate study).
-Approval is subject to the following conditions: (a) the course work must be in addition to that required for the undergraduate major; and (b) the undergraduate student must have an approval from the departmental graduate advisor and the department chair prior to enrollment.
-(PS-92-08)
+Seniors may, however, be granted approval to earn a maximum of 12 units of course work in the 400 and 500 levels designated as acceptable for graduate credit and taken at this university towards their prospective graduate programs (based upon faculty recommendation, academic performance [in general a grade‑point average of 3.0 (B) in the major], and promise of academic achievement in post‑graduate study).
+Approval is subject to the following conditions: (a) the course work must be in addition to that required for the undergraduate major; and (b) the undergraduate student must have an approval from the departmental graduate advisor and the department chair prior to enrollment (PS-92-08).
+In addition, any graduate units must be specifically reserved for inclusion in a future graduate degree.

 In those areas in which graduate credit is for a credential only, approval must be obtained from the appropriate department in the College of Education.
 Requests submitted after completion of course(s) will not be approved.